cold-briu/celo-colombia-bootcamp/README.md

 ### 🛠️ Proof of Ship & Karma GAP Integration

-From Session 1, learners:

-* Create a Karma GAP project to track submissions
+* Create a Karma GAP project to track submissions from day 1.
-* Submit each week’s project as a milestone via GitHub PRs
+* Submit each week’s project as a milestone via GitHub PRs.
-* Mint a Proof of Ship Soulbound Token upon completion
-* Build a public, verifiable portfolio that supports future grant applications
+* Build a public, verifiable portfolio that supports future grant applications.

-### 🪴 Long-Term Impact
+### 🪴 Long-Term Impact for Students

-Graduates of this LATAM-focused program:

 * Apply for Celo grants with live projects
-* Join Celo Colombia, cCOP, and DeFi DAOs
+* Join Celo Colombia and build on top of cCop.
-* Serve as peer mentors for the next cohort
+* Nurture the regional community of builders.

 ### 📚 Bootcamp Delivery & Session Outline